russwinch/python_conventions/README.md

   arg_b(int): what arg_b is

 Returns:
-  (tuple): what the returned item is
+  (tuple): what the returned item is  # this is the modification over strict Google style
 """
 ```
 Additional text can be added, but this should be the minimum for all but the simplest functions, ie obvious one liners where